Estimation of a Multiplicative Correlation Structure in the Large Dimensional Case

-Last, we give an over-identification test which allows us to test whether a correlation matrix has a Kronecker product structure or not.
+Last, we give a specification test which allows us to test whether a Kronecker product model is correctly specified.

-We provide some evidence that the proposed procedures work well numerically both when the Kronecker product structure is true for the covariance/correlation matrix and when it is not true.
-We also apply the method to portfolio selection and compare our method with the sample covariance matrix, a strict factor model, and the \cite{fanliaomincheva2013}.
-Our performance is close to that of \cite{fanliaomincheva2013} and beats the other two methods.
+We discuss in Section \ref{sec model} what kind of data gives rise to a Kronecker product model.
+However, a given covariance or correlation matrix might not exactly correspond to a Kronecker product; in which case a Kronecker product model is misspecified, so $\Delta\notin\{\Delta^{\ast}\}$.
+The previous literature on Kronecker product models did not touch this, but we shall demonstrate in this article that a Kronecker product model is a very good approximating device to general covariance or correlation matrices, by trading off variance with bias.
+We show that for a given Kronecker product model there always exists a member in it that is closest to the covariance or correlation matrix in some sense to be made precise shortly.